karunakarrao/DevOps/Terraform/Terraform Basics.md

 -------------------------------------------------------------------------------------------------------------------------
 Terraform Modules:
 -------------------------------------------------------------------------------------------------------------------------
-Terraform modules are used to reuse the code, this will imporve the reusability of the code.
+Terraform modules are like predefined templates, that are used to create resources. with modules you can reuse the code, this will imporve the reusability of the code. terraform provides defult modules like "Ansible Galaxy Roles" that we  can be use.
+We can also create custome modules to use over own modules.

-main.tf
+Default module (create IAM user)
 ---------------------------------
 #creating and iam using the predefined modules provided by the terraform. create use `max`
 ```